perticascatalin/Research/RelationalPROG/in_depth.md

 Map, Filter, ...

-**Neural Networks**
+**Neural Network**

 - M input-output examples used as input for the network
-- network outputs predictions for program attributes (probability that a function from the DSL will appear in the program)
+- The network outputs predictions for program attributes (probability that a function from the DSL will appear in the program)

 **Search**

 Sample open source [code1](https://github.com/dkamm/deepcoder), [code2](https://github.com/HiroakiMikami/deep-coder).